WeijieSun0915/SimpleProgram/README.md

 # SimpleProgram
-It can implement a basic Chord DHT.
+This program can implement a basic Chord DHT.
 The input format is as follows :
  S //Hash space [0…S] S=2^K-1 for some integer K (<10) N //Number of nodes
  M //Number of keys